Analogues of Morozov Theorem in characteristic p>0: Introduction

-We thus treat separately (even if there are some similarities) the case of the characteristics $p>\h(G)$ (that is explained in section \ref{chapitre_morozov_p_sup}) and the one of separably good characteristics for $G$ (which is studied in section \ref{section_morozov_p_inf}).
+Even if there are some similarities, we treat separately the case of characteristics $p>\h(G)$ (that is explained in section \ref{chapitre_morozov_p_sup}) and the one of separably good characteristics for $G$ (which is studied in section \ref{section_morozov_p_inf}).
 Let us stress out that the smoothness of normalisers of subsets of $\mathfrak{g}$ for the action of $G$ is a crucial issue in this article.
-This is explained in section \ref{Kempf-Rousseau} in which we show the following result:
+This is explained with the following theorem, showed in section \ref{Kempf-Rousseau}.
+In the same section we also remind of the reader how Hilbert--Mumford--Kempf--Rousseau theory allows to associate to any $p$-nil subalgebra $\mathfrak{u} \subset \mathfrak{g}=\Lie(G)$ a destabilising parabolic subgroup $P_G(\lambda_{\mathfrak{u}})$, under suitable conditions on the characteristic $p>0$.